Nouraaabdullah/workforce-demand-time-series-forecasting/README.md

 This project develops an end-to-end time-series forecasting workflow for daily workforce demand.

-The goal is to forecast the number of employees required each day while evaluating how different forecasting approaches behave when the underlying demand regime changes.
+The objective is to forecast required workforce headcount while evaluating how classical, machine-learning, and probabilistic forecasting approaches behave under strong weekly seasonality and an abrupt structural regime change.

 The project was completed as part of the **SDAIA Academy — Time Series Forecasting AI Systems** training programme.

 **Trainee:** Norah Almadhi
 **Cohort:** 20/9/2026 – 22/9/2026

 ---